-Where There is No Doctor [PDF File] – A highly touted emergency medical guide for developing countries.
+Where There is No Doctor [links to PDF File] – A highly touted emergency medical guide for developing countries.
 It’s very long and sometimes tedious, but much of the information is highly relevant.

-Where There is No Dentist [PDF File] – Another highly touted emergency dental guide for developing countries.
+Where There is No Dentist [links to PDF File] – Another highly touted emergency dental guide for developing countries.
 Similar to the previous book, it is long and sometimes childish, but still a worthy read especially if you know next to nothing of basic dental care.

 Emergency War Surgery NATO Handbook [PDF File] – A rather lengthy document detailing how to deal with very deadly injuries such as gun shot wounds, burns, chemical agents, radiation and much, much more.
 If you’re interested in post-apocalytic info then this is a must-have thome.
 Here’s an alternative manual, War Medicine [PDF File].

 Ditch Medicine [PDF File] – Discusses small wound repair (including suturing), chest decompression, IV therapy, airway management, anaphylactic shock, pain control, amputations, and burns.